 Urology or Urological Surgery is a super-speciality field within the broad field of General Surgery.
-Urology has developed into a major speciality over the last 30 years, thanks to some extraordinary contribution from advances in technology namely, application of LASER energy, key hole surgery and ROBOTICS to mention a few.
+Urology has developed into a major speciality over the last 30 years, thanks to some extraordinary contribution from advances in technology namely, application of LASER energy, keyhole surgery and ROBOTICS to mention a few.

-These advances have helped generate an extraordinary level of interest in the field of Urological Surgery not only amongst surgical trainees, more and more of whom wish to pursue a career in Urology but also amongst patients who potentially need a Urological procedure for their problem and are increasingly able to choose a particular type of procedure and a place / unit to have it and a surgeon to perform it for them.
+These advances have helped generate an extraordinary level of interest in the field of Urological Surgery not only amongst surgical trainees, more and more of who wish to pursue a career in Urology but also amongst patients who potentially need a Urological procedure for their problem and are increasingly able to choose a particular type of procedure and a place / unit to have it and a surgeon to perform it for them.

-The short length of urethra / waterpipe emerging from the neck of the bladder in women is covered under the female Urological system but the female genital system namely the ovaries, fallopian tubes and the uterus/cervix along with vaginal /vulval outlet comes under the realms of Gynaecology as a separate speciality covering women's health.
+The short length of urethra / water pipe emerging from the neck of the bladder in women is covered under the female Urological system but the female genital system namely the ovaries, fallopian tubes and the uterus/cervix along with vaginal /vulval outlet comes under the realms of Gynaecology as a separate speciality covering women's health.

-Despite Urology covering such a small part of the human body, the field of Urological Surgery has traditionally been subdivided in to many sub-specialities over the years, with Urological Surgeons finding their niche in a sub-speciality and developing their interest and expertise in that particular field.
+Despite Urology covering such a small part of the human body, the field of Urological Surgery has traditionally been subdivided in to many sub-specialities over the years, with Urological Surgeons finding their niche in a subspecialty and developing their interest and expertise in that particular field.

 gland called adrenal sitting on top of each kidney and cancers of the lower urinary tract including bladder and prostate cancers.
 Both these sub-specialities use Robotic technique where it is available otherwise

-Endo-urology: dealing with benign diseases inc. urinary stone disease, again divided into upper tract endo-urology for benign (non-cancerous) diseases of the kidneys and upper half of the ureters and lower tract endo-urology dealing with benign diseases of he lower urinary tract namely lower half of the ureter, bladder, urethra and prostate in men.
+Endo-urology: dealing with benign diseases inc. urinary stone disease, again divided into upper tract endo-urology for benign (non-cancerous) diseases of the kidneys and upper half of the ureters and lower tract endo-urology dealing with benign diseases of the lower urinary tract namely lower half of the ureter, bladder, urethra and prostate in men.
 This sub-speciality also encompasses procedures involving biopsy and or removal of cancers involving the ureters, bladder and urethra, all procedures done down the waterpipe using telescopes.

 Female Urology +/- Neuro-urology: dealing with problems of the female lower urinary tract including stress incontinence and vaginal tape surgery as well as problems arising from neurological diseases affecting waterworks/lower urinary tract function.